PedroPauloMorenoCamargo/Compilador/README.md

-# Compilador – A Tiny C‑like Compiler in Python
+# Compiler Project – A C‑like Compiler in Python

 > • **Language:** Python 3

-Compilador is a didactic compiler for a small, C‑inspired language.
+Compiler is a didactic compiler for a small, C‑inspired language.
 Depending on the branch you check out, it will either **interpret** the source program on the fly (`main`) or **compile** it to a simplified assembly listing (`assembly`).

 | Branch      | Behaviour                            | Output                                                          |